matrix-org/dendrite/docs/INSTALL.md

 Each Dendrite server requires unique server keys.

-Generate the self-signed SSL certificate for federation and the server signing key:
+In order for an instance to federate correctly, you should have a valid certificate issued by a trusted authority, and private key to match.
+If you don't and just want to test locally, generate the self-signed SSL certificate for federation and the server signing key:

 ```bash
 ./bin/generate-keys --private-key matrix_key.pem --tls-cert server.crt --tls-key server.key